shyamsundarveldi/test/README.md

 kubectl port-forward svc/demo 8080:8080

-I have no knowledge of MongoDB so I developed this application using H2 embedded database as a stoge
+I have no knowledge of MongoDB so I developed this application using H2 embedded database as a storage